raja-kumar/Visual-RFT/Visual-ARFT/evaluation_search/README.md

 You can download other four multihopQA benchmark from 🤗<a href="https://huggingface.co/datasets/RUC-NLPIR/FlashRAG_datasets">Dataset</a></h3>.

+## Web Search API
+We use SerperAPI for web search.
+You can start by registering an account to receive 2,500 free queries, and then add your API key to the `.env` file.

 ## Inference on MAT-Search

 Firstly, `cd MAT-Search-Benchmark`.
 In this folder, there are `evaluation_mat_search_ngpu_7b_df.py` and `evaluation_mat_search_ngpu_7b_visual_arft.py`.
 The first Python file is used to evaluate the results of direct inference, while the second Python file is used to evaluate the results of the **Visual-ARFT-Search** model.